“I AM WITH YOU and will watch over you wherever you go,

-Mary would have received God’s grace in vain if she decided to bury her talent or gift of the Divine Maternity by being content only with giving birth to Jesus and nurturing him in his childhood.
-But she was called to be also a disciple of his and take up her cross after him.
+Again, Mary would have received God's grace in vain if she decided to bury her talent or gift of the Divine Maternity by being content only with giving birth to Jesus and nurturing him in his childhood.
+She was called to be a disciple and take up her cross after him.
 By having done this, she was further or truly (menoun/μενοῦνγε) blessed (Lk 11:28).
-Mary understood that her faith was an on-going process that required good works done in charity (agape) and grace for the sanctification or justification of her soul to be saved by serving God.
-In the order of grace, our Blessed Handmaid has exemplified what we must do to inherit eternal life: acts of sacrificial love (Mt 19:16-22).
+Mary understood that her faith was an ongoing process that required good works done in grace for the sanctification or justification of her soul to be saved.
+In the order of grace, our Blessed Mother has exemplified what we must do to inherit eternal life: acts of sacrificial love (Mt 19:16-22).

 In and through Christ’s merits, our suffering has redemptive value provided we offer it to God in union with our Lord and Saviour for our sins with humble and contrite hearts over and against our natural desires which often result in the commission of sins.
 Mary helped make temporal reparation for the sins of the world possible by leading the way in the order of grace.
 The Lord was with his blessed mother when the angel greeted her because she was already willing to endure any cross God might present her with as a sin offering for others.